On hold Messages for VOIP Phone Systems

 You can listen to on hold message for VOIP phone systems audio samples here.

-Please Hold Advertising will prepare you on hold message and convert it to the correct .wav or mp3 format that your VOIP system requires.
-We have helped hundreds of customers that use such VOIP services as Ipfone, Nexogy, Ring Central, VIOPo, 8 x 8 and many more.
+Please Hold Advertising will prepare your on hold message and convert it to the correct .wav or mp3 format that your VOIP system requires.
+We have helped hundreds of customers that use such VOIP providers such as:

-Something you should know about your VOIP phone and how it plays back an on hold message.
+Something limitations you should know about and how VOIP phone systems plays back an on hold message.

 A drawl back of this reality is that most of your callers will only ever hear the first 5 to 20 seconds of your 2 to 3 minute on hold message.
 This increases the likelihood that your message on hold will become repetitive to callers.
 So It would be important that you make sure to include the most valuable information about your company in the first 60 seconds of the on hold message.